Donders-Institute/staff-scientists/docs/FAQ.rst

 Frequently Asked Questions
 ==========================

+MRI
+---

 * Everything you always wanted to know about science but were too afraid to ask :-)

+MEG
+---

+* How do I get beamed up by Scotty? :-p